-- (1) Unless otherwise agreed in writing by an Approver, the Plan Owner must publish all Approved Plans on its website. - (2) Each Approved Plan must be published on the Plan Owner's website within one month of being approved and remain so published: - (a) for CEMPs until the end of the Construction Period; - (b) for the Biodiversity Offset Delivery Plan until all biodiversity offsets and Other Compensatory Measures required by the plan have been secured or implemented; and - (c) for all other plans until there is a master plan for the Airport.
+- (1) Unless otherwise agreed in writing by an Approver, the Plan Owner must publish all Approved Plans on its website. - (2) Each Approved Plan must be published on the Plan Owner's website within one month of being approved and remain so published: - (a) for CEMPs until the end of the Construction Period; - (b) for the Biodiversity Offset Delivery Plan until all biodiversity offsets (including Other Compensatory Measures) required by the plan have been secured or implemented; - (c) for the TransGrid Relocation Plan until all of the actions required by the plan have been completed; and - (d) for all other plans until there is a Master plan for the Airport.